-Each work day, employees are allowed one (1) rest period of fifteen (15) minutes in length and to the extent possible, following each four (4) hour work period.
+Each work day, employees are allowed one (1) rest period of fifteen (15) minutes in length following each four (4) hour work period.
 Rest periods should be coordinated to maintain office coverage.
 Since this time is counted and paid as time worked, employees must not be absent from their workstations beyond the allotted rest period time.